RocketChat/handbook/departments/mobile/README.md

 ### Rocket.Chat Company Weekly Calls

-Every week the whole company joins a call via Google Meets at 1pm Brasilia Time (duration is no longer than 1h).
+Every week the whole company joins a call via Jitsi (link on the event) at 1pm Brasilia Time (duration is no longer than 1h).
 It’s expected that you are present into this meeting and if not, you **must** inform your team leader why.

 ### Calendar